commercelayer/commercelayer-docs-api/resources/skus/list_skus.md

 ---
-description: How to fetch a collection of skus via API
+description: How to fetch a collection of SKUs via API
 ---

-# List all skus
+# List all SKUs

-To fetch a collection of skus, send a `GET` request to the `/api/skus` endpoint.
+To fetch a collection of SKUs, send a `GET` request to the `/api/skus` endpoint.

 {% page-ref page="../../fetching-resources.md" %}